-Each Portfolio is treated as a separate corporation, and intends to continue to qualify each taxable year to be treated as a regulated investment company ("RIC"), for federal income tax purposes.
+Each Portfolio is treated as a separate corporation, and intends to qualify (in the case of a Portfolio that has not completed a taxable year) or continue to qualify each taxable year to be treated as a regulated investment company ("RIC"), for federal income tax purposes.
 A Portfolio will be so treated if it meets specified federal income tax requirements, including requirements regarding types of investments, diversification limits on investments, types of income, and distributions.
 To comply with all these requirements may, from time to time, necessitate a Portfolio's disposition of one or more investments when it might not otherwise do so.
 A RIC that satisfies the federal tax requirements is not taxed at the entity (Portfolio) level to the extent it passes through its net income and net realized gains to its shareholders by making distributions.
 Although the Trust intends that each Portfolio will be operated to have no federal tax liability, if any Portfolio does have any federal tax liability, that would hurt its investment performance.
 Also, to the extent that a Portfolio invests in foreign securities or holds foreign currencies, it could be subject to foreign taxes that would reduce its investment performance.

-It is important for each Portfolio to maintain its RIC status (and to satisfy certain other requirements), because Portfolio shareholders that are insurance company separate accounts will then be able to use a "look-through" rule in determining whether those accounts meet the investment diversification rules applicable to them (which differ from those that apply to RICs).
+It is important for each Portfolio to achieve (in the case of a Portfolio that has not completed a taxable year) or maintain its RIC status (and to satisfy certain other requirements), because Portfolio shareholders that are insurance company separate accounts will then be able to use a "look-through" rule in determining whether those accounts meet the investment diversification rules applicable to them (which differ from those that apply to RICs).
 If a Portfolio failed to meet those diversification rules, owners of non-pension plan Contracts indirectly funded through that Portfolio would be taxed immediately on the accumulated investment earnings under their Contracts and would lose any benefit of tax deferral.
 Therefore, the Trust's Adviser and Administrator carefully monitor each Portfolio's compliance with all of the RIC requirements and separate account investment diversification rules.